 If the next row is om, the turning ch would be ch 4 (counts as dc and ch 1) then turn and dc in the next dc.

 If the next row is cm, ch 3 (counts as dc) then turn and dc in ch sp, dc in the next dc.

-To give a better idea of how small is small: The original pattern for this peacock was made into a small sofa pillow about 12 to 16 inches long.
-The thread and hook size to achieve that is 50+ thread weight and the smallest size 14 steel hook…or enough to make you go blind.
+To give a better idea of how small is small: The original pattern for this peacock was made into a sofa pillow measuring approximately 12″ x 16″.
+The thread and hook size to achieve that is 60+ thread weight and the smallest size 14 steel hook…or enough to make you go blind. ;-)